60 minutes west of Peace River, 90 minutes north of Grande Prairie.

 Frank Doll, Facebook Review

 It’s also known as “the End of Steel,” because it was historically the most northwestern point that the Canadian National Railway reached.
 View the world’s largest spike (13 feet high!) at Spike Park.
 Or enjoy homemade cinnamon buns every Saturday all summer long at the End of Steel Museum Market Garden.
-There’s also an arena, a fitness centre, and delicious homemade food and live entertainment offered by the historic Hines Creek Hotel.
+There’s also an arena, a fitness centre, and an Adventure Park right in town.
 This little community has a whole lot to offer!

 5 Best Attractions in Hines Creek